Posted by Kiyoshi Kohatsu

 My design and proposal is:

+In Japan and many cultures around the world, the turtle is a symbol of longevity, wisdom and good luck.
 Some considered it slow and certainly they are when above the ground but some Sea turtles have been known to move through the water as fast as 55 km/h.
 The Sea turtles are endangered species and are protected in many parts of the world.
 My proposals for the new Senior Driver’s Mark with the sea turtle theme are meant to transmit the message that the driver is older ( Having lived a relatively long life) and the image of the turtle also represents wisdom and good luck.
 Drivers who spot cars with this symbol will be encouraged to be more careful and protect them and even attract good luck by doing so.
 Some senior drivers might not like to be associated with slow turtles but they also need to be reminded that sea turtles are very fast swimmers and can outrun sharks.
 I hope you enjoy the design and my proposal.

 Color variation: